thosgood/STexercism/README.md

 # STexercism

-This is a Sublime Text 3 package that allows access to some of the exercism.io CLI commands.
+This is a Sublime Text 3 package that allows access to some of the `exercism.io` CLI commands (and so it requires that you already have the CLI installed).

 Currently supported (accessed through the command palette):
 - `STexercism: Submit current exercise file`.
 Must be run when focused on the file to be submitted.